Computer science and statistical methods in perfect synergy:

-The 21st Century has brought new challenges in the analysis of data, and it is increasingly apparent that solutions to these are neither wholly statistical nor wholly computational, but an inextricable blend of both.
+The 21st Century has brought new challenges in the analysis of data, and it is increasingly apparent that solutions to these are both statistical and computational.
 This has led to a great demand for people both in industry and in research who are able to draw upon the mathematics of both computation and probability to make sense of the large amounts of data that are collected in order to solve major problems.